Why PCD?

 About PCD

 Curious about psychology and human behaviour?
 Passionate about building an inclusive and sustainable society?
-If you are keen to use your understanding of human behaviour to shape social changes and create real impact for communities, our Diploma in Psychology & Community Development (PCD) will give you a head start!
+If you are keen to use your understanding of human behaviour to shape society and create real impact for communities, our Diploma in Psychology & Community Development (PCD) will give you a head start!

-With the growing global trend of corporates making a positive impact on society, PCD prepares you to be the new-gen social connector with the skills and intelligence to develop sustainable solutions that add value to both businesses and communities.
+Corporates around the world are making a positive impact on society and PCD prepares you to be the new-gen social connector with the skills to develop sustainable solutions that add value to both businesses and communities.

 Through PCD, you will gain insights into the motivations, attitudes and social dynamics that influence human interactions.
 Additionally, you will gain an understanding of principles that guide businesses to make socially sustainable decisions.
-Your comprehension of business needs and community issues will enable you to mobilise diverse stakeholders from the corporate and community sectors to create solutions that are impactful and sustainable.
-You can also play a key role in the care economy to foster community partnerships and enhance human services to impact social development and improve quality of lives.
+Your grasp of business needs and community issues will enable you to mobilise diverse stakeholders from the corporate and community sectors to create solutions that have long-term impact.
+With growing opportunities in the care economy, you can also play key roles in fostering community partnerships and enhancing human services.

 Choice of 3 Specialisations